 There's no denying that Coney Island bears little resemblance to its high-flying heyday in the early 20th century.
 The magnificent spires of the original Luna Park are long gone, and most of the rides are off-the-shelf numbers that can be found at traveling carnivals.
 However, along the boardwalk there is an elegant patina of decay and a palpable sense of Americana.
 The neon signs at Nathan's fairly ooze nostalgia.

-And echoes of the past remain with the Wonder Wheel, the Spook-A-Rama, the legendary Cyclone roller coaster and the shell of the Parachute Jump tower.
+And echoes of the past remain with the Wonder Wheel, the Spook-A-Rama, the legendary Cyclone roller coaster, and the shell of the Parachute Jump tower.

 There has been a renewed, if cautious, sense of hope, however, with the opening of Luna Park in 2010 and Scream Zone in 2011.
-They are part of Coney Island's much-heralded rebirth and represent a private-public partnership to help restore The People's Playground to its former glory.
+They are part of Coney Island's much-heralded rebirth and represent a private-public partnership to help restore The People's Playground to at least some of its former glory.
 Coney Island fans welcome the new parks and their new coasters and rides, but some question whether the relatively small size and scope of the amusement areas can provide the spark that the area needs to truly recapture its prominence.

 With its redevelopment, the architects of change need to find a delicate balance between bringing Coney Island into the 21st century and irrevocably severing its ties to the past.
 Between creating a gentrified, movie-set facsimile of the cherished landmark and preserving an authentic sense of the place.